-Inga Ābele takes us on a journey through the life of Ieva, a Latvian woman in her midlife - backwards.
+Inga Ābele takes us on a backwards journey through the life of Ieva, a Latvian woman in her midlife.
 In more or less chronologically reversed order, the novel tells the story of a woman whose youthful decisions dramatically affected the rest of her life.

 Gradually, we meet the important people in Ieva's life - her grandmother, her mother and father, her brother Pāvils, and her daughter Monta – and things begin to take shape.

-The uncovering of Ieva's personality and the relationship between the three main characters makes up a large part of the novel's appeal The full extent of Ieva's personal situation becomes clear only at the end.
+The uncovering of Ieva's personality and the relationship between the three main characters make up a large part of the novel's appeal.
+The full extent of Ieva's personal situation only becomes clear at the end.

-Inga Ābele plays metaphorically with images of ebb and flow, and her novel follows a structure in which real action alternates with imaginary passages that resemble inner monologues, tide-like.
+Inga Ābele plays with metaphoric images of ebb and flow, and her novel follows a structure in which real plot alternates, tide-like, with imaginary passages that resemble inner monologues.